 Located 7.8 km / 4.8 mi along the north beach road, Acocote Eco Inn is beachside, with a strip of soft grass leading to the 40 m / 130 ft of maintained beachfront.
-Across the beach road from Acocote it’s only a short walk to the lagoon, where you can explore the mangroves or fish by kayak or stand up paddle board.
+Across the beach road from Acocote, it’s only a short walk to the lagoon, where you can explore the mangroves or go fishing by kayak or stand up paddle board.

 What are the rooms like at Acocote Eco Inn?

-There are three bright apartment-style suites at Acocote Eco Inn – two upper suites with balconies and a lower suite that walks out on to the beach.
+There are three bright apartment-style suites at Acocote Eco Inn – two upper suites with balconies and a lower suite that walks out onto the beach.
 Each suite has a full kitchen that comes stocked with basics such as oil, seasonings, oats, rice, and beans.
-Rooms all include fresh drinking water, a small library, and personal safe for valuables.
+Rooms all include fresh drinking water, a small library, and a personal safe for valuables.

 Each apartment has a living area, kitchen, two bedrooms, and two bathrooms.
 Your room at Acocote Eco Inn can comfortably accommodate two couples, a family, or a group.
-And the double futon in the living area even folds out so you could sleep one more person.
+The double futon in the living area even folds out so you can sleep one more person.